-The most common unbalanced connectors are the RCA connector, the BNC connector, and the 1/4" Phone connector.
+The most common unbalanced connectors are the RCA (or 'phono') connector, the BNC connector, and the 1/4" Phone connector.

-The most common balanced connector is the XLR connector.
-XLR connections are almost always balanced, although sometimes the XLR connector can be used in balanced or unbalanced configurations, as in the Portable One Dual Domain.
+The most common balanced connector is the 3-pin XLR connector.
+XLR connections are almost always balanced, although sometimes the XLR connector can be used in balanced or unbalanced configurations, as in the Portable One Plus Access.

-Analog Inputs and Outputs
+Analyzer Inputs and Generator Outputs